-Given my own recent activity in the field of undersea habitation, I’ve received numerous inquiries as to my thoughts on permanent undersea stations, so summarizing here.
-My perspective is a bit cynical, though comes from having developed, operated, and generated intellectual property behind our own habitat technology, and making a fruitful living as a working diver (with 7000+ hours on the bottom) and diving scientist for my entire life.
+Given my own recent activity in the field of undersea habitation, I’ve received numerous inquiries as to my thoughts on permanent undersea stations, so have taken some time to summarize here.
+My perspective is a bit cynical, though comes from having developed, operated, and generated intellectual property behind our own habitat technology, while making a fruitful living as a working diver (with 7000+ hours on the bottom) and diving scientist for my entire life.

 There have been several proposed APHs in recent years – throughout my entire professional diving career actually – and often proposed by those considered expert enough to mount such a program.
 There are elaborate and intriguing renderings of these undersea ‘space stations’ flooded throughout the internet, and yet, as of this writing – they do not exist.

-Big dreams aside, it comes down to ‘need’ if there will ever be such a platform that is technologically and operationally sustainable.
+Big dreams aside, it comes down to ‘need’ if there will ever be such a platform that is technologically and operationally sustainable, or even only semi-routinely utilized.
 These are some facts to motivate hopefully thought-provoking discussion:

 1. Deep/long duration dives are carried out every day, in present times, using mobile saturation diving techniques.
 This technique involves the use of a pressurized bell (TUP-transfer under pressure) deployed from a ship, allowing the divers to spend all day working at the given depth, then return to the safety of a pressurized habitat back on the surface aboard the ship.
 By maintaining the divers at a ‘storage depth’, they can freely spend any needed amount of time at depth, typically for up to about a month at a time.